Back to Destinations

 Hongya Cave, Liziba, cableway, and Shancheng Lane

 Current destination evidence gives Chongqing strong usable content: Hongya Cave at night, Yangtze River Cableway, Liziba monorail-through-building, Shancheng Lane, 18 Steps, and Jiefangbei.
+Treat each as a separate movement decision, not one flat walking loop.

 Sights